tewarid/dotnet-tools/README.md

 ## WebSocket Server Tool

-Self-hosted WCF service that echoes back whatever message is sent to it.
+Self-hosted WCF service configured through app.config (at port 8087) and code (at port 8088).
+Data can be sent to and received from WebSocket clients.
 Supports SSL.
 Requires Windows 8 or better.

 ## WebSocketSharp Tool